David Saint-Jacques returns to Earth after 204-day space mission

 The engineer, astrophysicist and family doctor also oversaw science experiments and had numerous discussions with kids across the country during his mission.

-In his final days, Saint-Jacques said he was refamiliarizing himself with the Soyuz craft that has been parked for the duration of their stay and was to take them home starting Monday afternoon.
+In his final days of the flight, Saint-Jacques said he was refamiliarizing himself with the Soyuz craft that had been parked for the duration of their stay and took them home starting Monday afternoon.
 He tweeted over the weekend the craft was in fine form despite being parked for six months.

+The crew was offered water and fresh fruit as they sat in chairs about four metres away from the capsule before being taken away for initial medical checks.

+Gov. Gen. Julie Payette welcomed the astronaut back to Earth.
+In a tweet she said: "We are so glad that you are safely back.
+Congratulations on a remarkable job on board he International Space Station (ISS) during six months.
+204 days in space.
+Well done."

-The married father of three young children said he was looking forward to seeing his family again.
+Saint-Jacques, who is married and has three young children, earlier said he was looking forward to seeing his family again.

-Saint-Jacques told reporters he's aware of the physical challenges that await after six months in zero gravity, including blood circulation problems, muscle pains and an elongated spine that will return to normal.
+He'd told reporters he was aware of the physical challenges that await him after six months in zero gravity, which include blood circulation problems, muscle pains and an elongated spine that will return to normal.
 It could mean trouble walking and moving around for a while.

 Saint-Jacques' recovery is first and foremost on the minds of Canadian Space Agency officials.